fennypatel02/Project-4/README.md

 # Data

 ## About the Data
 The dataset contains information about Loan Applicants.
-This dataset includes attributes like Loan ID, gender, if the loan applicant is married or not, the level of education, applicant’s income etc.
+This dataset includes attributes like Loan ID, gender, marital status, the level of education, applicant’s income etc.

 To load the loan data in your jupyter notebook, use the below command: